azdavis/millet/extensions/vscode/readme.md

 ## Warning

-The language server is very experimental and might be slow, wrong, incomplete, or unstable.
+The language server is alpha-quality software.
+It might be slow, wrong, incomplete, or unstable.

 You can turn it off by setting `millet.useLanguageServer` to `false` in your VS Code settings.